os-climate/OS-Climate-Community-Hub/README.md

  - TransitionRisk@lists.os-climate.org:  Used to discuss requirements, development, testing, and implementation of the Transition Risk tool with a focus on energy and economic models using SOSTrades/Witness.
 To subscribe: TransitionRisk+subscribe@lists.os-climate.org
  - EntityMatching@lists.os-climate.org:  Used to discuss requirements, development, and testing to link key datasets to financial entities and regulatory standards, includes GLEIF, LEI, etc. To subscribe: EntityMatching+subscribe@lists.os-climate.org

+## DATA
+### Need More Data?
+Data Commons enables federation with external data sources as well as ingestion/storage of data within the Data Commons.
+To request data, please create an issue: [To Be Provided]

-## Example Public Datasets Available (by 3Q22, we expect to provide more than 17,500 datasets)
+### Example Public Datasets Available (by 3Q22, we expect to provide more than 17,500 datasets)

 1. GLEIF LEI Level 1 and 2 (2M+ LEI "who is who" and nearly 1M "who owns whom" records)
 2. LEI-ISIN mappings (6M+ ISINs for stocks and bonds)